1995parham/discord-py/README.md

 - `url="bypass"` is a no-op, useful in tests.
 - Empty embed field values are normalized to `-` so Discord accepts the payload.
 - Default username and avatar can be customized via the client constructor.
+- Payloads are validated against Discord limits before sending; HTTP errors bubble up so callers can react/retry.
+- Simple 429 retry support using Discord's `retry_after`.
+- `DiscordClient` can be used as a context manager to close its session cleanly.

 ## Publishing